emilkje/dotvim/README.md

 	git clone git://github.com/emilkje/dotvim.git ~/.vim && make -f ~/.vim/Makefile

-NB!
-Make sure you don\' have a current .vim directory in your home, or else the install will fail.
+<span style="color:red">NB!
+Make sure you don't have a current .vim directory in your home, or else the install will fail.</span>

 ##Adding your own plugins